onnx/onnx-mlir/docs/Dialects/onnx.md

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of any type values or tensor of any type values
+`output` | memref of any type values or tensor of tensor of any type values values

 ### `onnx.SequenceErase` (ONNXSequenceEraseOp)